davettt/dtwc-maintenance-plugin/README.txt

 == How to install ==
 1. From this plugin's repository on Github at https://github.com/davettt/dtwc-maintenance-plugin, click the green button "clone or download" button and download ZIP
 2. Go to your WordPress administration panel and go to "Plugins > Add New" and click the "Upload Plugin" button on the top of page and upload the zip file
+3. Activate the plugin

+== How to use ==
+There will be a new submenu item on the left side of your dashboard, under the "Tools" menu item.
+Activate/check the checkbox and save settings to turn on maintenance mode.
+You may need to clear your hosting cache.
+To deactivate maintenance mode, uncheck the checkbox and save settings.

 == Changelog ==
 = 1.0.0 =